Generic Name: flurandrenolide

 Studies to determine mutagenicity with prednisolone and hydrocortisone have revealed negative results.

-Pregnancy Category C—Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
+Usage in Pregnancy—Pregnancy Category C—Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
 The more potent corticosteroids have been shown to be teratogenic after dermal application in laboratory animals.
-There are no adequate and well-controlled studies in pregnant women on teratogenic effects from topically applied corticosteroids.
+There are no adequate and well-controlled studies in pregnant women on teratogenic effects from topically applied cortico-steroids.
 Therefore, topical corticosteroids should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Drugs of this class should not be used extensively for pregnant patients or in large amounts or for prolonged periods of time.

 Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing’s syndrome, and intracranial hypertension have been reported in pediatric patients receiving topical corticosteroids.
 Manifestations of adrenal suppression in pediatric patients include linear growth retardation, delayed weight gain, low plasma cortisol levels, and absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.